siladitya-basu/logia/README.md

 Next, download [Coq](https://coq.inria.fr/download), a proof assistant for the Calculus of (Inductive) Constructions designed by Thiery Coquand.

-Clone the repository and replace the ellipses with proper pathnames in `version_logia.py` accordingly, and you're good to go!
+Clone the repository and replace the ellipses with proper pathnames in the python sourcecode accordingly, and you're good to go!

 ## Related Work and Further Reading